battagel/daas_api/README.md

 Have you every struggled to remember your companies jargon?
 DaaS might be the solution!

-Redis --Get--> DaaS_api --GET--> Third-party integration --Find--> Highlight word
+SQLite --Get--> DaaS_api --GET--> Third-party integration --Find--> Highlight word

 ## What needs doing

-- Change database to SQL lite
-- Seperate explanations into seperate table
+- Seperate explanations into separate table
 - Add JSONB for faster reads in SQL lite
 - Unittest and mocking
 - Dockerise
 - Hosting?
+  - HTTPS
+- Author field
+- Investigate speed of getAllPhrases
+- Add ping for verification of if API is reachable